 Methods and concepts of computer and communication network modeling and system performance evaluation.
 Stochastic processes; measurement techniques; monitor tools; statistical analysis of performance experiments; simulation models; analytic modeling and queueing theory; M/M, Erlang, G/M, M/G, batch arrival, bulk service and priority systems; work load characterization; performance evaluation problems.
 (Prerequisites: CS 5084 or CS 504 or equivalent background in probability and some background in statistics.)

 This course gives a broad survey of artificial intelligence.
-Several basic techniques such as search methods, formal proofs and knowledge representation are covered.
+The course will cover methods from search, probabilistic reasoning, and learning, among other topics.
 Selected topics involving the applications of these tools are investigated.
-Such topics might include natural language understanding, scene understanding, game playing, learning and planning.
-(Prerequisites: familiarity with data structures and a recursive high-level language.
-Knowledge of LISP is an advantage.)
+Such topics might include natural language understanding, scene understanding, game playing, and planning.
+(Prerequisites: familiarity with data structures and a high-level programming language.)

 This course discusses advanced topics in the theory, design and implementation of operating systems.
 Topics will be selected from such areas as performance of operating systems, distributed operating systems, operating systems for multiprocessor systems and operating systems research.
 (Prerequisites: CS 502 and either CS 5084, CS 504, CS 584, or equivalent background in probability.)
 See the SUPPLEMENT section of the on-line catalog at www.wpi.edu/+gradcat for descriptions of courses to be offered in this academic year.